 Coordination of cell signaling, trafficking and proteostasis in health and disease

 Background.
-The Ran-binding protein 2 (RanBP2) is a large 358 kDa scaffold protein, which is comprised of a number of distinct structural modules.
-Structure-function studies of RanBP2 had led to the identification of a number of partners with apparent disparate functions and specific binding activities toward selective domains of RanBP2 (A).
-Studies from multiple laboratories and ours suppport that RanBP2 plays critical cell-stage and cell-context-dependent biological or pathophysiological roles in nucleocytoplasmic and microtubule-based intracellular trafficking, nuclear envelope breakdown and mitosis, modulation of protein homeostasis by the ubiquitin-proteasome system, mitochondrial function and trafficking, regulation of protein-protein interactions and localizations by SUMOylation, negative regulation of cAMP signaling and gene-environment interactions modulating glucose and lipid metabolism.
-Although complex and not well understood, RanBP2’s pleiotropic and cell context-dependent properties reflect most likely combinatorial functions of (1) the association of distinct domains of RanBP2 with proteins presenting distinct functional properties, (2) multifunctional properties associated to single domains of RanBP2, (3) cross-talk between adjacent domains of RanBP2 and its partners or (4) a combination of these features.
-Human semi-dominant mutations affecting selective domains of RANBP2 have a severe impact in the central nervous system and cause familial necrotic encephalopathies.
-Further, RanBP2 is essential for organism survival and RanBP2 insufficiency plays a critical role in oncogenesis, neuroprotection and a variety of gene-environment responses.
+Ran-binding protein 2 (RanBP2) is a large 358 kDa scaffold protein composed of several distinct structural modules.
+Structure-function studies of RanBP2 have led to the identification of numerous partners with seemingly disparate functions and specific binding activities toward selective domains of RanBP2 (A).
+Studies from multiple laboratories, including ours, support the idea that RanBP2 plays critical roles in cell-stage and cell type-dependent biological and pathophysiological processes.
+These include nucleocytoplasmic and microtubule-based intracellular trafficking, nuclear envelope breakdown and mitosis, modulation of protein homeostasis by the ubiquitin-proteasome system, mitochondrial function and trafficking, regulation of protein-protein interactions and localizations by SUMOylation, and gene-environment interactions affecting glucose and lipid metabolism.

 Duke University Medical Center, 2351 Erwin Road, DUEC 3802, Durham, NC 27710, USA